ZeeOgre/LoadOrderManager/ZO.LOM.App/docs/README.md

 Deployed is where we put the mods that are currently in the game folder.
 Nexus is where we put the mods that are packaged for deployment to Nexus.

-The *Target* folder may be an intermediary testing/staging folder, or could be your release folder, you can have as many as you need, but you really need at least one more.
+The *Target* folder may be an longermediary testing/staging folder, or could be your release folder, you can have as many as you need, but you really need at least one more.

 Your ModManager does a great job of helping you find these folders.
 Vortex will show you the game folder, game settings folder etc... when you've got the game selected: